bloodchild8906/Wolf/Game%20Community%20Platform%20%E2%80%94%20Production-Grade%20Technical%20Specification%20(Version%202.2).md

 - **Test Server Setup:** Ensure test server is running and accessible.
 - **UI Mockups:** If you want visual mockups (e.g., calendar or event creation form), confirm explicitly.
 - **Expand:** Add multi-server support, advanced shop config merging, more tests.

----

-This markdown document provides the complete specification and scaffold in a format ready for PDF conversion.
-Save it as `spec.md` and use a tool like Typora or Pandoc to export to PDF.
-If you need a more concise version, specific formatting adjustments, or images for diagrams/wireframes, please let me know!